Janmejay-Joshi/Auto-Attendance-Moodle/README.md

 * [requests](https://requests.readthedocs.io/en/master/user/install/#install)

 ## Installation
-git clone the repository and in the root folder run to install dependencies
+git clone the repository and in the root folder run the following to install dependencies
 ```
 pip install -r requirements.txt
 ```

+### For non-AIR Branch Students:

+Edit MetaData.csv and Schedule.csv according to your own Schedule, Class Links and Static Class Passwords

 ## Usage
 Run AutoAtendance.py in a python environment.